How Many Driving Lessons to Pass the UK Test? Average by Age 2026

 Find UK driving test centres with the shortest waiting times in 2026.
 Low-volume rural centres, real DVSA data, and a tool to compare centres near you.

-How much do UK driving lessons cost in 2026?
-Regional averages from £28/hr in the North to £45/hr in London, manual vs automatic, intensive vs weekly, and the full cost to pass.
+UK driving lessons cost £28/hr in the North to £45/hr in London in 2026.
+Manual vs automatic, intensive vs weekly, and why most learners spend £1,500-£2,100.